Lime

 - the common lime (Tilia x europaea): a hybrid of small leaved and broad leaved lime.

-The small leaved lime was a dominant tree in the forests that formed in the UK after the Ice Age - especially those that formed in the lowlands of the South and east.
+The small leaved lime was a dominant tree in the woodlands and forests that formed in the UK after the last Ice Age .
+It was particularly associated with those that formed in the South and Eastt.
 The small leaved form is now relatively unusual in the U.K., but limes are often to be seen in parks and city streets / roads.
 Limes are sometimes known as Lindens or Basswoods.

 Leaf